- CS2

 eDPI = DPI × sensitivity

-An eDPI calculator makes it easier to compare setups, test settings, and understand your sensitivity without manually doing the math every time.
+An eDPI calculator makes it easier to compare settings, test new sensitivity values, and understand your real aim speed without doing the math manually every time.

-There is no single perfect number, but many players prefer a lower to mid-range setup for better control.
-The best setting is the one that feels comfortable and repeatable for you.
+There is no single perfect eDPI, but many CS2 players prefer a lower to mid-range setup for better control.
+A good starting point is usually somewhere around 800–1600 eDPI, then adjust based on comfort, mousepad space, and aim consistency.

 Explore more Tradeit calculators to convert sensitivity, generate CS2 binds, check float values, and estimate your inventory value in seconds.